cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ### Content maintainability & site mechanics

-Remove links to documentation for previous versions from current documentation version.
+Remove links to documentation for previous releases from the current documentation version.
 Going forward, write doc for each release without referring to previous ("In 3.2 this feature was changed ...") or future ("We plan to upgrade this in the next release ...").
 Such comments should go only in release notes.

 References to previous versions are in the following 3.5 documentation files: